Breakdown/congress/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## CI/CD
+## CI

-This project uses GitHub Actions for continuous integration and deployment, so if you're contributing you can PR with confidence!
+This project uses GitHub Actions for continuous integration, so if you're contributing you can PR with confidence!

-- **CI Workflow**: Runs on pull requests to verify code quality and build status.
+- **CI Workflow**: Runs on pull requests to verify build status.
-- **CD Workflow**: Automatically publishes to npm when changes are merged to main.

 ## License